 Holidays at Filoli

 Picturesque Filoli's 16-acre gardens are made a little more magical with all sorts of bells and whistles.
 Meander through during the day, or bundle up to see the garden illuminated with holiday lights after dark.
-Dress up for a special gift on Monday theme nights like Hanukkah Lights and Festive Face Masks, or stop by for pics with Santa on weekends in December.
+Make advance reservations for private parties of up to eight guests by the fire pits (mulled wine and hot whiskey ciders included), or stop by for pics with Santa on weekends in December.

 Tom & Jerry House

 For decades, Tom Taylor and Jerry Goldstein have decked out their 21st and Church Street digs with what just might be the city's most impressive Christmas display.
-Last year, following the death of Tom, a longtime LGBTQ rights activist, at the age 77, the display still went up—complete with a towering tree, larger than life stockings, and all sorts of baubles that you need to see for yourself.
+Despite the 2020 death of Tom, a longtime LGBTQ rights activist, at the age 77, the display still goes up—complete with a towering tree, larger than life stockings, and all sorts of baubles that you need to see for yourself.
 Stay tuned for details on this year's display. // 3650 21st St. (Castro)

 Entwined in GGP

-Golden Gate Park's pandemic-born lights display "Entwined" is returning this year with towering trees and bushes illuminated with twinkly LEDs.
-Bundle up for an evening stroll through Charles Gadeken's sculptures. // Until 9:30pm nightly, December 2 through February 1; Peacock Meadow, 240 John F. Kennedy Way (Golden Gate Park), sanfranciscoparksalliance.org
+Golden Gate Park's pandemic-born lights display "Entwined" is returning this year with towering trees and bushes illuminated with twinkly LEDs and a fresh series of performances twice each week.
+Bundle up for an evening stroll through Charles Gadeken's sculptures. // 5pm to 10pm nightly, December 1 through March 12, 2023; Peacock Meadow, 240 John F. Kennedy Way (Golden Gate Park), sanfranciscoparksalliance.org

 Christmas Cocktail Bars in SF